MiROK-Replication/MiROK-Replication.github.io/README.md

 Among the 256 sampled resource leak defects, 73.4% (188) are confirmed to be true.

 The annotation results can be found in : [final_RQ4](./final_RQ4.zip)

+## Code Implementation
+The code for the tools for RQ3 and RQ4 can be found in: [tools](./tool%20implemenation.zip)